-Make a lasting difference and improve your conversational Spanish on this high-altitude journey through the Amazon, up the Inca Trail and into the wonder of Machu Picchu.
+Explore new levels of adventure and improve your conversational Spanish on this high-altitude journey through an Andean mountain trek once walked by the Incans and into the wonder of Machu Picchu.

 A better school for local children.
 Improved infrastructure.
 A cleaner hiking trail.
 A healthy organic garden.
 A whole new group of friends.
 Confidence in a second language.
 What will you take way from Peru?
 And more importantly, what will you leave behind?